Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: The Form Factor and Longitudinal Length Parameter

 \subsection{The Longitudinal Length Parameter}

-The next piece required in the assembly of the main electromagnetic field is the energy-dependence of the overall amplitude, and the energy dependence of the longitudinal length parameter, $a$.
+The next piece required in the assembly of the main electromagnetic field is the energy-dependence of the overall amplitude, and the energy dependence of the longitudinal length parameter, $a$, which is a part of $\vec{\mathcal{E}}$ in Equation \ref{eq:main} \cite{10.1103/physrevd.65.016003}.
 What follows are two separate discussions, one for electromagnetic cascades, and one for hadronic cascades.
+Though we share these calculations for convenience, note that a variety of theoretical and experimental results on this topic are available \cite{saltzberg} \cite{ANDRINGA2011360} \cite{10.1088/1742-6596/1879/3/032089}.